Do you find it difficult to be confident as an artist?

 Just the other day, I took Gabriel Picolo’s Class and learnt how to study poses and get better at drawing character’s poses.

 And I cannot recommend it enough!
 I learnt so much and I love being able to sit on the couch with my dogs while watching the class on my iPad.
-Grab a 2 month free membership here!
+Grab their free membership here!

 The more you learn, the more confident you become.
 It goes hand in hand.